 - 7.2.1 Conservation Areas are defined as areas of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance.
-Within Barnet, sixteen Conservation Areas have been designated set out in table 5.1.7.2. - 7.2.2 If a site lies within a Conservation Area or is located nearby, planning permission will not be granted where development proposals have an adverse effect on the character or appearance of that area.
-Details will need to be provided to show how development proposals relate to surrounding areas and comply with the council's conservation area character appraisals and suite of Supplementary Planning Documents.
-This will allow a proper assessment of whether a scheme preserves or enhances the character and appearance of a Conservation Area. - 7.2.3 Opportunities to amend the boundaries of conservation areas can be considered as part of Barnet's rolling programme of conservation area character appraisals.
-Article 4 Directions will be used, where appropriate, to protect or enhance the character and appearance of a Conservation Area.
-Special areas of advertisement control also exist to ensure that advertisements and signs do not have an impact on Conservation Areas and other sensitive areas. (see proposals map). - 7.2.4 There is a presumption in favour of retaining all locally listed buildings as well as any building which makes a positive contribution to the character or appearance of a conservation area.
-All three of the criteria below will need to be met before the Council is satisfied that all efforts have been made to continue the present use or to find compatible alternative uses before considering demolition as a viable option.
-Proposals for demolition will therefore need to address the following: - the condition of the existing building particularly if this makes its continued use unviable; and - the applicant can demonstrate that all efforts have been made to continue the present use or find compatible alternative uses; and - the merits of the alternative proposals for the site
+Within Barnet, sixteen Conservation Areas have been designated as set out in Table 7.2. - 7.2.2 If a site lies within a Conservation Area or is located nearby, planning permission will not be granted where development proposals neither preserves nor enhances the character or appearance of that area.
+Proposals will need to consider the council's Conservation Area character appraisals and suite of Supplementary Planning Documents. - 7.2.3 Opportunities to amend the boundaries of Conservation Areas can be considered as part of Barnet's rolling programme of Conservation Area Character Appraisals.
+Article 4 Directions will be used, where appropriate, to protect or enhance the character and appearance of a Conservation Area. - 7.2.4 There is a presumption in favour of retaining all Locally Listed Buildings as well as any building which makes a positive contribution to the character or appearance of a Conservation Area.
+The council will need to be satisfied that all efforts have been made to continue the present use or to find compatible alternative uses before considering demolition as a viable option.
+In line with the NPPF (para 130), a deteriorated condition as a result of deliberate neglect of or damage to a heritage asset will not be a factor considered in any decision.
+Proposals for demolition will need to address the following: - the condition of the existing building particularly if this makes its continued use unviable; and - the merits of the alternative proposals for the site. - 7.2.5 Alterations or extensions to Locally Listed Buildings should respect their architectural or historic character, taking into account scale, design, materials and detailing.